GreenGraf/the-hangman/README.md

     * Repeat step 11 but this time add "node.js" instead of python.
     * Navigate to the "Deploy" tab.
     * Select Github as the deployment method.
+    * To push code to application type "git push heroku main" in the terminal while connected

 ## Clone and Fork